jirka-m97/plant-phenotyping-pipeline/README.md

 ---

 ## License
-This project is released under the **Apache 2.0 Licence** – see the [LICENSE](./LICENSE) file for details.
+This project is released under the Apache 2.0 Licence – see the [LICENSE](./LICENSE) file for details.

 ---

 ## Acknowledgement
-Developed at the **Laboratory of Bioengineering, Institute of Biotechnology, University of Chemistry and Technology Prague (UCT Prague)**,
+Developed at the Laboratory of Bioengineering, Institute of Biotechnology, University of Chemistry and Technology Prague,
-in collaboration with the **Department of Radioelectronics, Faculty of Electrical Engineering, Czech Technical University in Prague (CTU)**,
+in collaboration with the Department of Radioelectronics, Faculty of Electrical Engineering, Czech Technical University in Prague,
-and the **Department of Forensic Experts in Transportation, Faculty of Transportation Sciences, CTU in Prague**.
+and the Department of Forensic Experts in Transportation, Faculty of Transportation Sciences, Czech Technical University in Prague.

 ---